 Zipline launches drone home delivery service

-You can now order medication or food and Zipline can deliver to your home or office, at your doorstep if only you have the space in your yard for the drone to drop off.
+You will now be able to order medication or food and Zipline can deliver to your home or office, at your doorstep if only you have the space in your yard for the drone to drop off.

-It follows the introduction of a new delivery experience by Zipline, a logistics firm.
+It follows the introduction of a new home delivery experience by Zipline, a logistics firm.

 The new autonomous platform for home deliveries has been designed to be fast, quiet and precise.